mattruzicka/evolvable/README.md

 [![Gem Version](https://badge.fury.io/rb/evolvable.svg)](https://badge.fury.io/rb/evolvable) [![Maintainability](https://api.codeclimate.com/v1/badges/7faf84a6d467718b33c0/maintainability)](https://codeclimate.com/github/mattruzicka/evolvable/maintainability)

-A framework for building evolvable applications.

-[Evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm) build upon ideas such as natural selection, crossover, and mutation to construct relatively simple solutions to complex problems.
-This framework provides abstractions for building evolutionary algorithms and applications that are adaptable to any domain.
+An [evolutionary computation](https://en.wikipedia.org/wiki/Evolutionary_computation) framework for building programs that use processes such as natural selection, crossover, and mutation to generate relatively simple solutions to complex problems.
+If you've studied biological evolution or genetic algorithms, then you're familiar with the idea.

 ### The Evolvable Abstraction

 Population objects are composed of instances that include the `Evolvable` module.
 Instances are composed of gene objects that include the `Evolvable::Gene` module.
-Evaluation and evolution objects are used by populations to evolve instances.
-They can be configured, extended, and swapped.
+Gene objects constitute the search space and are used to initialize instances.
+Evaluation and evolution objects evolve them.

 ## Installation